 In March 2018, news broke that the political consulting firm, Cambridge Analytica, had collected and used Facebook user data to inform political campaigns.
 This data was exploited without user consent, violating user data rights and privacy.

-Since the ensuing scandal, both Facebook and Instagram have tightened their security settings, and no longer allow broad monitoring.
-This means that data aggregation platforms, including Echosec, cannot access posts from these providers.
+Long before the scandal, both Facebook and Instagram had begun tightening their security settings to disallow broad monitoring.
+That means data aggregation platforms, including Echosec, have not had terms-compliant access to these data providers since 2016.
 Compliance and ethics are at the forefront of Echosec Systems’ mission and product design—the platform only collects public data in compliance with each data provider’s acceptable use policies, as well as acceptable use policies to comply with regulations such as the GDPR.

 If an Echosec user has access to Twitter as a data provider, Facebook and Instagram content is aggregated only if the content was publicly cross-posted to Twitter.